piaasol/companion-poc/data/nlu.md

 - I want to have pizza now.
 Is it ok?
 ## intent:ask_general
 - Maternity leave?
+- what is maternity leave
+- I want to know more about maternity leave
 - Information on maternity leave
 - Tips for maternity leave
 - What is maternity leave?